nanjalaruth/MHC-Imputation-Accuracy/README.md

 Genotype imputation is a statistical process and thus needs to be assessed to ensure that the predicted genotypes are accurate.

-The project focused on assessing the accuracy of HLA Class I alleles imputation in __selected African populations.__
+The project focused on assessing the accuracy of imputing HLA Class I alleles in __selected African populations.__

 Imputation accuracy was based on [SNP2HLA](http://software.broadinstitute.org/mpg/snp2hla/) and [HIBAG](https://github.com/zhengxwen/HIBAG) __imputation tools__, 1kg-All, 1kg-Gwd, 1kg-Afr, H3Africa, prebuilt EUR __reference panels__ and Illumina Omni 2.5 array, H3Africa array __genotyping arrays__